resotto/gochk/README.md

 }
 ```

-- `printViolationsAtTheBottom` is the flag whether gochk prints violations of the dependency rule at the bottom or not.
+- `printViolationsAtTheBottom` is the flag whether Gochk prints violations of the dependency rule at the bottom or not.

   - If `true`, you can see violations at the bottom like:
   <p align="center">